Published On: March 14, 2022

 In some studies, music has been found to help calm the mind and reduce overall symptoms of anxiety.

 “Music may be one of the most common forms of treatment for anxiety.
 Music can change your mood by shifting attention to lyrics while experiencing a different frequency and vibration.”

 Regularly practicing meditation can help you keep your emotions in check.
 Mindfulness meditation has been found, according to some research, to be very impactful in helping people overcome stress and reduce anxiety.

 For a lot of people, writing can be a great release for pent-up stress and anxiety.
-Studies have shown that teenagers and children who have anxiety symptoms can benefit from writing.
+Studies have shown that teenagers and children who have anxiety symptoms can benefit from journaling for their mental health.

 Making an effort to get outdoors and into nature can have an incredible impact on your mental health.
 Research continues to suggest, through mounting evidence, that spending time in nature is not only beneficial for physical health, but it’s also a natural mood-booster, anxiety reducer, and offers significant cognitive benefits, too.

 “Spending time in nature can lower your stress levels and increase your sense of well-being.
 The sound of the waves can be therapeutic as well as trees and birds chirping.
 Finding your natural environment can bring inner peace.”

 Caffeine is a known stimulant, and while it can be great for those sluggish mornings when you want to add some pep to your step, that jittery, on-edge feeling that comes after your cup of Joe might be contributing to your anxiety.